 International Statistical Cooperation

-Addressing the discrepancies between national and international data: A strategy to improve the statistical credibility of the Human Development Report (HDR).
+Addressing discrepancies between national and international data: A strategy to improve the statistical credibility of the Human Development Report (HDR)

 The Human Development Report (HDR) Statistical Annex is regarded as a useful compendium of human development statistics.
 Traditionally, the HDR carries tables with the Human Development Index (HDI) and other composite indices and their component indicators; as well as several tables with theme-related indices and indicators.

 The Human Development Report Office (HDRO) is a data user.
-It does not collect data directly from national statistical systems but uses indicators produced by United Nations Agencies and affiliates with data collection, compilation and dissemination mandates.
+It does not collect data directly from national statistical systems but uses indicators produced by United Nations entities and affiliates with mandate for data collection, compilation and dissemination.
 Such Agencies include the United Nations Department for Economic and Social Affairs (UNDESA), the UNESCO Institute for Statistics (UIS), the United Nations Children’s Education Fund (UNICEF) and the World Bank.
-For composite indices that account for distributions across population, micro data from international surveys and databases are used (Demographic Health Surveys, Multiple Indicators Cluster Surveys, Luxembourg Income Study, International Inequality Distribution Database, etc.).
+For composite indices that account for distributions across population, micro data from international surveys and databases are used (Demographic Health Surveys, Multiple Indicators Cluster Surveys, Luxembourg Income Study database, International Inequality Distribution Database, etc.).

-Discrepancies between national and international estimates arise from four main sources:
+Discrepancies between national and international estimates arise from four main reasons: